You can’t get enough boats! How about up-cycling your milk or juice cartons into fun, kids, sailing boats!

 My Intention!

-Having looked at a milk or juice carton, it’s long, it’s 3-dimentional and if you put it on water it will float, but we need to change it and make it look more like a sail boat.
+I looked at a milk or juice carton, it’s long, 3-dimensional and if you put it on the water it will float, but we need to change it and make it look more like a sailboat.

 Acrylic paints.